samnissen/maxminddb-docker/README.md

-Push-button deployment of a dockerized JSON web server to host [MaxMind's free GeoCity2 Lite database](http://maxmind.github.io/MaxMind-DB/) utilizing the Ruby gem [maxminddb](https://github.com/yhirose/maxminddb/), and SQLite database version.
+Push-button deployment of a dockerized JSON web server to host [MaxMind's free GeoCity2 Lite database](http://maxmind.github.io/MaxMind-DB/) utilizing the Ruby gem [maxminddb](https://github.com/yhirose/maxminddb/), and a SQLite database.

-Allows to find locality by ip address or by name of country, region, city.
-Search options support different languages, see all supported languages on the [GeoIP2](https://dev.maxmind.com/geoip/geoip2/web-services/#Languages) page.
+Allows you to find locality by IP address or by name of country, region, city.
+Search options support different languages.
+See all supported languages on the [GeoIP2](https://dev.maxmind.com/geoip/geoip2/web-services/#Languages) page.

 ## Using it